ARCP requirements for Foundation trainees can be found here.

 There are no minimum SLEs per block in new curriculum?

 That’s right.
 The previous minimum of 5 has been removed.
+Trainees need demonstrate that they have completed/covered the curriculum so it is quality not quantity.

 It seems a lot for new graduates.